Jakobeha/Nfa_cfg_intersect/README.md

 If you're getting syntax errors:

 - Whitespace is important.
 Don't have any extra spaces or newlines.
-- Make sure the first id is `S` and the rest of the ids are in order.
+- Make sure the first variable or state is `S`, and the rest are the uppercase letters in order.

   ```
   B -> b